wp-plugins/akismet/readme.txt

 1, 2, 3: You're done!

 == Changelog ==

+= 3.0 =
+* Move Akismet to Settings menu
+* Drop Akismet Stats menu
+* Add stats snapshot to Akismet settings
+* Add Akismet subscription details and status to Akismet settings
+* Add contextual help for each page
+* Improve Akismet setup to use Jetpack to automate plugin setup
+* Fix Update Check for Spam to use ajax to avoid page timing out
+* Fix Akismet settings page to be responsive
+* Drop legacy code
+* Tidy up CSS an Javascript

 = 2.5.9 =
 * Update 'Already have a key' link to redirect page rather than depend on javascript